Graduate Studies

 Doctoral Candidates must successfully complete a Preliminary Examination consisting of a written and oral defense of the dissertation research plan.
 The oral component of the candidate’s preliminary examination will be open to the University community.
 The PRELIM is generally completed within three regular academic semesters of establishing a DEC.
 Completion of elective coursework is not necessary for a student to take the PRELIM.
 At least four members of the DEC must agree that the research plan presented by the candidate is acceptable for the student to proceed.

-The candidate will present his/her research to the DEC as a written dissertation.
+The candidate will present their research to the DEC as a written dissertation.
 An oral presentation of the dissertation will be made by the candidate following the submission of the written dissertation.
-The candidate must submit the written dissertation to all members of the DEC at least four weeks prior to his/her oral defense.
+The candidate must submit the written dissertation to all members of the DEC at least four weeks prior to their oral defense.
 The oral component of the candidate’s Final Examination will be open to the University community.
 The DEC Chair and at least three other DEC members must agree that the dissertation and oral presentation are acceptable for the student to graduate.

 I. Core Courses: 14 s.h.